 We take a 5,000 year journey to find the nature of money itself.
 From clay tablets in ancient Mesopotamia, to tally sticks in medieval England, to paper in the US colonies, to virtual records on digital bank balance sheets today, animated historical interludes weave through the film propelling the modern timeline forward and providing clues.
 Is money a physical object that we have to go out and find?
 Or has money always been virtual?

 Will an underdog group of economists make us rethink the very nature of money in time to understand what the US government can afford in the face of unparalleled crises?

-All donations are tax-deductible thanks to our fiscal sponsor, Filmmakers Collaborative Inc. We are raising $15,000 to finish production, and begin the main edit.
+All donations are tax-deductible thanks to our fiscal sponsor, Filmmakers Collaborative Inc. We are raising funds to finish production, and go into post production!